 - pinch salt and pepper to taste

 - Combine softened butter, chopped rosemary, minced garlic, lemon juice, and a pinch of salt and pepper in a small mixing bowl.

 - Mix with a fork until well incoporated.
 At this point, your butter is ready to eat!

-- If you'd like to freeze your butter, roll your butter into a log with parchment paper and freeze for at least three hours.
-Then slice and use as needed.
+- If you'd like to freeze your butter, roll your butter into a log with parchment paper and freeze overnight.
+Then slice into disks and use or thaw as needed.